 “One of the most important systems modified by the microbiota is the immune system and accordingly the microbiota is critical in the response to infection.
 As we begin to understand the unique interactions of the members of the microbiota with the immune system, the hope is that we will understand how the system is governed.”

 At Gutsy Ferments we believe our kraut is fermented for the longest time of any commercially produced sauerkraut.
 This is around two to four weeks to bring out the full tanginess and flavour.
 Our selection of kraut and kimchi is made from organic produce that is sourced locally and fermented in special oak barrels.
-This makes our kraut (we believe) one of the best and healthiest of all commercially-produced sauerkraut available on the market.
+This makes our kraut (we believe) one of the best and healthiest of all commercially-produced sauerkraut and fermented food available on the market.
 As mentioned, fermenting for this time allows more lactic acid to develop which is great for our gut health.